wavebeem/wavebeem.com/src/blog/2025/min-maxing-dinner/index.md

 forks when you're done and add sauce later.
 This is a great way to prep a bunch of chicken at once.

-## Why a Dutch oven instead of a Crock Pot
+## Why a Dutch Oven Instead of a Crock Pot

 There's nothing wrong with a Crock Pot, but it's just less versatile than having a Dutch oven.
 A Dutch oven can go inside your regular oven, it can be heated up